 It’s not quite primitive camping as the trailhead parking lot has two restrooms (sometimes they are cleaner than others) and you’re only a 15 minute drive back into town to a place like Betty’s.
 But the ability to pull your car up, walk 15 feet, pay no daily or overnight fee and have a ton of fun is the best we’ve found in Georgia.

-We have heard rumors of bears through this area and we absolutely had a mountain lion come through our campsite one night (long, but very true story) because we didn’t put up our ice chest so make sure you pack everything up and put it in your car and you will be more than good.
+There is definitely bear activity in this area so make sure you pack everything up and put it in your car and you will be more than good.
 But we have been camped here more than anywhere else and have never felt unsafe or scared.

 All in all, the falls are great.
 It’s a bit long for us since we’re lazier than we used to be and a little more crowded than we like.
 But it’s the perfect trail if you’re looking for something easy, pretty, and scenic for the entire hike.